AdaVotex141/AI-AR-chatbot-Bristol-Msc-Summer-Project/report/group_report(Ada.markdown

 ### Technology Selections and Reasons

 Our team decides this project to be a back-end and front-end seperation architect.
 By separating the back-end and front-end, we ensure that each layer of the application can be developed, maintained, and scaled independently.
 Also this flexibility enables us to use the most suitable technologies for each part during development.
-We have discussed about the framework and the language we used for the project and ultimately decided on Java and Springboot, MyBatisPlus for back-end and Vue.js for front-end.
+We have discussed about the framework and the language we used for the project and ultimately decided on Java and Spring boot, MyBatisPlus for back-end and Vue.js for front-end.
 In order to communicate between front-end and back-end, we followed the RESTful principle in API endpoints and implemented Ngnix to solve cross-origin resource sharing (CORS) issues.
 We also intergrated several APIs in some functions and WebSocket for bidirectional communication.
 #### Back-end
 For back-end, Java is the language that we are all familiar, and it is also an object-oriented language that is widely used in developments[reference].
-Springboot is the simplify version of the framework Spring, which provides a wide range of tools like RESTful API, auto configurations and features like dependency injection, inversion of control.
+Spring boot is the simplify version of the framework Spring, which provides a wide range of tools like RESTful API, auto configurations and features like dependency injection, inversion of control.
 ![https://velog.io/@hj_/SpringBoot-10.-IoC%EC%99%80-DI](IOC.png)
 The main design idea of Spring(and Springboot) is the philosophy of inversion of control mentioned above.
 The inversion of contorl means an object's dependencies are provided by an external entity rather than the object creating them itselves. [reference]This aims at letting components less depending on each other, or to say, decoupling.
 This principle enhances maintainability, and flexibility in software design.
-This code template below shows how Springboot simplify development process: The @Autowired annotation is used for automatic dependency injection.
+This code template below shows how Spring boot simplify development process: The @Autowired annotation is used for automatic dependency injection.
 Spring Boot will automatically inject an instance of UserService into the userService field, as the "inversion of control" mentioned above.
 The @PostMapping
 ```Java
 @RestController